 AMC has been in intermittent discussions with Wanda since shortly after the 2010 IPO filing, Lopez said.
 The U.S. company also held discussions with other buyers, including private- equity firms.

 Film-industry ties between the U.S. and China have strengthened this year, after China agreed to provide greater access to U.S. studios, and Walt Disney Co.
-(DIS), DreamWorks Animation SKG Inc. (DWA), and News Corp.
-(NWSA) formed co-production partnerships that will include some of their biggest movies.
+(DIS:US), DreamWorks Animation SKG Inc. (DWA:US), and News Corp.
+(NWSA:US) formed co-production partnerships that will include some of their biggest movies.

 Disney, the world’s largest entertainment company, in April agreed to develop animation content with Tencent Holdings Ltd. (700), China’s biggest Internet company.
 The Burbank, California-based company will co-produce “Iron Man 3” from its Marvel unit with Beijing-based DMG Entertainment.